PDLT-University-of-York/test-split-site/docs/other-tools/mentimeter/collaborate-share.md

+---
+tags:
+    - Interactive content
+    - Other tools
+---

 # Collaborating with others on Mentimeter presentations
 !!!
 Summary
      How to share your presentation with others so that they can be collaboratively edited or copied.

-## Collaborating
+## Collaborate on your presentation

- If you would like to give edit access to your Mentimeter presentations, you can do so using the information on the [collaborate on presentations](https://help.mentimeter.com/en/articles/5422663-collaborate-on-presentations-with-friends-and-colleagues) Mentimeter help page.
+See [Mentimeter's guide to collaborating on presentations](https://help.mentimeter.com/en/articles/5422663-collaborate-on-presentations-with-friends-and-colleagues) for details of how give others access to edit your Mentimeter presentations.
+All those you have invited as editors can edit and work on the same presentation at the same time.

 You can only share with others who have a [University Mentimeter account](log-in.md), or who otherwise have a pro or enterprise Mentimeter licence.

-All those you have invited as editors can edit and work on the same presentation at the same time.
+!!!
+Warning

+     We do not use Teams or workspace presentations within Mentimeter, so the *Shared presentation* option will not work.

 ## Giving others a copy of your presentation